powersimmani/GUGC_Bioinformatics_FAQ/README.md

-## GUGC Bioinformatics -   Problem Set 1: Algorithms and complexity
+## [FAQ] GUGC Bioinformatics -   Problem Set 1: Algorithms and complexity

 ### Q1.
 How to install `BioPython` on my PyCharm